mlaferrera/wisely/README.md

 ## Using in scripts

 Using wisely in scripts is extremely easy.
 There are two ways to instantiate `Wisley`.

-You can either pass all of the required configuration options, or define them as detailed above as environment variables:
+You can either pass all of the required configuration options:

         from wisely import Wisely